- Jan 01, 2019

-Overeating is also not a good thing when it comes to maintaining the health of our body.
+Irresponsible overeating can also lead to health issues if not controlled.
 Beans help control your appetite and leads to better digestion.

-Now that we have discussed how and when beans can be incorporated in a keto diet, it is time to know a few quick recipes that you can make with beans to fit into your healthy lifestyle.
+Now that we've discussed how and when beans can be incorporated into a keto diet, it's now time to dive into some well known easy keto recipes you can enjoy!

 - Half a cup of cooked green soya beans with the skin peeled.